howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 Next, go ahead and implement the resolver for the `newLink` field.
 Resolvers for subscriptions are slightly different than the ones for queries and mutations:

 1. Rather than returning any data directly, they return an `AsyncIterator` which subsequently is used by the GraphQL server to push the event data to the client.
 1. Subscription resolvers are wrapped inside an object and need to be provided as the value for a `subscribe` field.
 You also need to provide another field called `resolve` that actually returns the data from the data emitted by the `AsyncIterator`.

+> Iterators in JavaScript bring the concept of iteration directly into the core language and provide a mechanism for customizing the behavior of loops. `AsyncIterator` is a built-in JavaScript types, that allow to to write iterators that might get the values updates in an `async` way ([you can find more information here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators)).

 To get started with a new event, first make sure it's declared correctly by the `PubSubChannels`.
 In this case, you are going to declare an event called `NEW_LINK`, and use the created `Link` object as payload.